verri/cool/index.md

 [Feature requests](https://github.com/verri/cool/issues) are welcome!

 Acknowledgements
 ----------------

-This project is supported by **FAPESP** as part of the project *"High level data classification based on complex network applied to invariant pattern recognition"* (2013/25876-6).
+This software has started as part of the project *"High level data classification based on complex network applied to invariant pattern recognition"* supported by **FAPESP** (2013/25876-6).

+Since then it has been used in several academic and personal projects.